backstage-technical-services/website-development/readme.md

 ## Pre-requisites

-Please make sure you have [installed the pre-requisites][prerequisites].
+Please make sure you have [the pre-requisites set up][prerequisites].

 ## Getting started